 First, there’s no fee financing.
 Here’s how it works: If you make a large purchase (at least $200) on your Canadian Tire credit card, you have the option to pay back what you owe in monthly instalments without additional interest or fees.
 For instance, if you make a $300 purchase, you can pay $25 every month over the course of one year instead of all at once and not owe interest.
 For purchases $500 or more, you can pay monthly over a two-year period.
 This is a big advantage, as it lets you make a big ticket-purchase and pay back what you owe more gradually over time without the typical repercussions.

 It’s important to note though, if you miss a monthly payment, you’ll be charged interest.
 Additionally, you can only use no-fee financing on “eligible” purchases at Canadian Tire or its affiliated stores that give you the “Equal Payments” option at check out.

 Second, there’s the ability to use a Canadian Tire Mastercard to pay significant bills that you usually can’t pay with a credit card.
 For example, you can use a Triangle Mastercard to pay for everything from hydro bills and property taxes to tuition expenses and even insurance premiums.
-By using your card, you’ll earn Canadian Tire Money back on those bills (either 0.8% or 1% depending on your card).
+By using your card, you’ll earn Canadian Tire Money back on those bills.
 Keep in mind, you’ll want to be cautious and only opt for this option if you know you can pay off what you owe in full every month – otherwise you could get hit with hefty interest charges if you do end up carrying a balance.

-If you regularly shop from Canadian Tire, carrying either one of these credit cards can help you rack up Canadian Tire Money much faster, and that means more free stuff from the department store’s huge product catalogue.
+If you regularly shop from Canadian Tire, carrying the Triangle Mastercard credit card can help you rack up Canadian Tire Money much faster, and that means more free stuff from the department store’s huge product catalogue.